The Best Ways to Find Secondhand Cars and Campervans for Sale in New Zealand

 - Mostly locals use these groups, so they often want the best price for the vehicle

 Backpacker Car Buy & Sell Groups

-Additionally, there are backpacker car Buy & Sell groups where travellers list their used cars and campervans after their travels.
-Take a look at this Backpacker Cars Buy & Sell New Zealand group.
+Additionally, there are backpacker car Buy & Sell groups where travellers list their used cars and campervans once they have completed their travels.
+Take a look at the 5 Must Join Facebook Groups for Backpackers in New Zealand for some groups you can join, some of which are dedicated to selling backpacker vehicles.
 For more advice on using Facebook Groups, see the 15 Simple Tips to Kill It on Backpacking Facebook Groups.

-- Lots of choice for cars with camping gear
+- Lots of choices for cars and campervans with camping gear

 - Often cheap, as sellers usually want to make a quick sale before leaving the country.

 The Cons of Backpacker Car Buy & Sell Groups

 - Most cars are sold from Auckland or Christchurch, which isn’t always convenient

 - Not all cars are of high quality – expect them to have done a lot of kilometres.